wangziqi2013/wangziqi2013.github.io/_posts/2019-03-19-hardware-supported-persist-obj-addr-xlat.markdown

 might be using the same VA to access the NVM location.
 The NVM memory operation is finally issued to the cache in the memory access stage of the pipeline.

+At dispatching stage, if the POLB signals a miss, the instruction must be stalled in the instruction window while a hardware page walker fetches region ID mapping from the main memory.
+The region ID to VA mapping is maintained by the Operating System.
+A new entry is inserted into the table whenever mmap() is called for allocating a chunk of VA mapped to NVM address space, and removed when munmap() on the VA is called.
+One observation made by the paper is that only a few region IDs will be opened for typical scenarios.
+The mapping table therefore does not need to be large and complex, but must be efficient.
+The paper proposes using a hash table with linear probing.